 A third-party supplier manufactures plastic automotive interior components for various automotive customers.
 The facility where this project was conducted comprises injection molding components, painting components and assembling part and sub-assemblies.

-The objective of this study was to calculate operator efficiency and to categorize operator utilization as under-utilized, efficiently utilized or over-utilized/worked.
+The objective of this study was to calculate operator efficiency for automotive and to categorize operator utilization as under-utilized, efficiently utilized or over-utilized/worked.

 This facility operates three processes – plastics injection molding, painting of molded parts and assembly comprising of several parts and/or assemblies.
 The processes are split into various work stations.